 In Little Cottonwood Canyon, parking on the side of the road creates an uncomfortable and/or unsafe environment, impedes bicycle travel and snow removal, and degrades natural resources.
 Parking on the side of the road is legal unless otherwise marked; however, in many areas, there is not enough space to park on the side of the road.
-Occasionally, on peak winter days, cars are parked partially in the travel lane.
+Occasionally, on peak winter days, vehicles are parked partially in the travel lane.
 In the winter, about 96% of the parking demand is at the ski resorts.
 This decreases to about 82% in the summer (Mountain Accord 2014).

 Parking in Little Cottonwood Canyon at formal parking lots at trailheads and ski resorts exceeds capacity during peak visitation times, which leads to parking on the roadside.
 No fees are charged at the ski resorts for daily parking during the winter except at preferred locations, where users pay an annual fee.
 No fees are charged for trailhead parking at any time of the year.
-The ability to expand parking on land managed by the USDA Forest Service, which includes many of the resort parking areas, is limited per the Revised Forest
+The ability to expand parking on land managed by the

-Plan Wasatch-Cache National Forest (USDA Forest Service 2003).
-For the purpose of watershed protection, the Plan states that a desired future condition in the Tri-Canyon Area (Big Cottonwood, Little Cottonwood, and Mill Creek Canyons) is to maintain the parking capacities of canyon parking areas (ski area lots, summer-use homes, and developed and dispersed recreation sites) so that parking capacity does not exceed year-2000 levels unless modification is needed for watershed protection or to facilitate mass transit.
+USDA Forest Service, which includes many of the resort parking areas, is limited per the Revised Forest Plan: Wasatch-Cache National Forest (USDA Forest Service 2003).
+For the purpose of watershed protection, the Forest Plan states that a desired future condition in the tri-canyon area (Mill Creek, Big Cottonwood, and Little Cottonwood Canyons) is to maintain the parking capacities of canyon parking areas (ski area lots, summer-use homes, and developed and dispersed recreation sites) so that parking capacity does not exceed the levels in 2000 unless modification is needed for watershed protection or to facilitate mass transit.